Los Angeles Chargers vs. Minnesota Vikings NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Vikings stats and trends

-- Minnesota has played eight games, with four wins against the spread.
+- Minnesota has four wins against the spread in eight games this year.

-- The Vikings have been underdogs by 3 points or more two times this year and have covered the spread every time.
+- The Vikings have always covered the spread this season when underdogs by 3.5 points or more.

-- Minnesota's games this season have eclipsed the over/under four times in eight opportunities (50%).
+- Minnesota's games this year have gone over the total in four out of eight opportunities (50%).

-- Minnesota is 4-0 against the spread and 2-2 overall in games when it scores more than 25.1 points.
+- Minnesota is 4-0 against the spread and 2-2 overall in games when it puts up more than 25.1 points.

-- Minnesota is 3-2 against the spread and 3-2 overall when the team piles up over 358.6 yards.
+- In games that Minnesota churns out more than 358.6 yards, the team is 3-2 against the spread and 3-2 overall.

-- The Vikings have turned the ball over five times, five fewer times than the Chargers have forced turnovers (10).
+- This season the Vikings have five turnovers, five fewer than the Chargers have takeaways (10).

 Home and road insights

-- Los Angeles has two wins against the spread, and is 2-2 overall, at home this year.
+- Los Angeles has two wins against the spread, and is 2-2 overall, at home this season.

-- In four home games this year, Los Angeles has hit the over twice.
+- In four home games this year, Los Angeles has gone over the total twice.

-- This year in away games, Minnesota is 3-1 against the spread and 1-3 overall.

-- Away from home, the Vikings are winless ATS (0-1) as 3-point underdogs or more.

-- In four road games this year, Minnesota has hit the over every time.
+- In four away games this year, Minnesota has gone over the total every time.

 Powered by Data Skrive.